jiowchern/PinionCore.Remote/document/communications-method.md

 ---
 #### Restrictions
-Return values only support void or Regulus.Remote.Value.
+Return values only support void or PinionCore.Remote.Value.